 This once-in-a-lifetime experience of watching Christopher Reeve receive his much deserved star is a moment in time that I shall never, ever, forget.
 I felt then, and still feel, truly blessed.
 Sadly, that beautiful April day a decade ago was the last time I ever saw Chris and Dana.
 Revisiting and restoring my photos this past week brought back some happy memories and sad reflections.
 Christopher and Dana…you are missed now more than ever.

-Thank you to Lynn Anderson; Jo Addie; contributing INSITE members; and press photographers for your contributions.
-With the exception of the latest fifteen photos, all photos featured on this page were taken by Jim Bowers and are © Copyright 1997 by Jim Bowers, and are not to be reproduced or excerpted without prior written permission.
-Other photos are copyright of their respective photographers.
+Photos featured on this page were shot and are © Copyright 1997 by Jim Bowers, Lynn Anderson, Jo Addie, Kathy Hutchins, INSITE members, and respective photographers.
+These photos are not to be reproduced or excerpted without prior written permission.
 All Rights Reserved.

 Pictured in many photos with Chris, Dana and Will Reeve are: Jane Seymour (with husband David Keach) and Glenn Close; Richard Donner, Marc McClure and his wife and daughter; Lynn Stalmaster; Jack Larson; Gerard Christopher; Bill Erwin; Bill Shepard (then President of INSITE), Jo Addie (current President of INSITE) and Lynn Anderson (fellow INSITE member).